What to look for when buying a caravan

-From basic to luxurious, there’a wide range of features on the caravan market.
-Decide what features are essential and what would be nice-to-have.
+From basic to luxurious, there’s a wide range of features on the caravan market.
+Decide what features are essential and what would be nice to have.
 Today’s caravans come with some high-end finishes, top-quality appliances, and the latest technology.

 For example, newer caravans are making use of Australia’s sunny climate.
 Some are fitted with solar panels — a great way to power your rig when you’re covering long distances.
 It also means you can camp almost anywhere as you are less reliant on power outlets at campsites.

 We cover more top tips for buying a caravan here.

 Your budget will ultimately determine what you finally buy, but there are ways to cut costs.
 Buying directly from a manufacturer cuts out the middleman and can save you hundreds or even thousands of of dollars on a caravan.
 Don’t rush into buying a caravan.
 Shop around for good deals and use a caravan financial broker to find a caravan loan at the lowest interest rate.